DuncanRitchie/FormatWhatsAppConversation/README.md

 Console-app to format the text backup of a WhatsApp conversation into a Word document.
 Pretty niche, and not the most user-friendly, but it does what I needed it to do.

+## How to use this app
+Prerequisites:
+* Windows,
+* Visual Studio (just because I haven’t made a publish build), and
+* Microsoft Word (because this app uses the Word interop API).

+To use this app, you will need to:
+* clone this repo,
+* move the text file <kbd>_chat.txt</kbd> into the root directory,
+* build the Visual Studio solution, and
+* then run the program (eg by clicking “Start” in Visual Studio).

+The app will immediately start processing the text, to eventually save a <kbd>formatted-chat.docx</kbd> Word document in your Documents folder.

 ## Input
-The messaging app WhatsApp allows you to export a conversation to a _chat.txt file.
+The messaging app WhatsApp allows you to export a conversation to a <kbd>_chat.txt</kbd> file.
 It looks like this:

 <pre>